Unpleasantville

-"Unpleasantville" is the twelfth episode of the first season of The CW television series, The Vampire Diaries and the twelfth episode of the series overall.
-It originally aired on January 28, 2010.
-The episode was written by Barbie Kligman and Brian Young and directed by Liz Friedlander.
+"Unpleasantville" is the twelfth episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on January 28, 2010.
+The episode was written by co-executive producer Barbie Kligman and staff writer Brian Young, and directed by Liz Friedlander.

 Plot

 Stefan (Paul Wesley) gives Elena (Nina Dobrev) jewelries filled with vervain that he made for her, family and friends to protect them.
 At the same time, the doorbell rings, Jeremy (Steven R. McQueen) opens the door and a delivery guy (Dillon Casey) is at the door.
 He invites him in and calls Elena to pay him.
 As the delivery guy walks away, he pulls his hoodie back on revealing that he is the vampire Elena hit with her car.

 Damon (Ian Somerhalder) looks for their dad's journal when Stefan gets in and tries to find out why Damon wanted to go to Atlanta.
 He asks him what Bree told him but Damon will not tell.
 Stefan later gives him their dad's journal trying once again to find out what Damon's after.
 He tells him that he'll help him to free Katherine but Damon declines his offer.

 Jeremy gets an A for his history paper while Alaric (Matt Davis) tries to see if Jeremy believes in the stories about vampires.
 He then asks if he could read the source Jeremy used, the journal, and Jeremy gives it to him.

 Elena gives Caroline (Candice Accola) a necklace with vervain and asks about her relationship with Matt (Zach Roerig).
 Caroline feels awkward and tells her that they are just friends but Elena reassures her that she is fine if she wants to date him.
 Meanwhile, Matt gets a job at the Grill as a busboy and Damon approaches Bonnie trying to make amends since he is gonna need her for his plan.
 Bonnie warns him to stay away from her and the bartender Ben (Sean Faris) comes to help her get rid of Damon.

 Meanwhile, Elena gets a phone call from a stranger.
 Elena realizes who he is (the guy she hit with her car) and when she spots him across the street she drives away.
 She informs Stefan about the phone call and Stefan gives her the Gilbert watch explaining her how it works.

 Anna (Malese Jow) finds Jeremy at the Grill and he thanks her for her help regarding his history paper.
 Anna keeps talking about vampires but Jeremy still does not believe in the stories and tries to get away.
 Anna tries to ask him out but Jeremy leaves for the school dance.
 She later goes to the school dance herself and finds him, asking him for Jonathan's journal.
 Jeremy says that he lent it to Alaric, something that makes Anna upset and her face change (Anna is a vampire).
 Jeremy notices but she tells him it is nothing and she walks away.